Claire-Potter/Belle-Musique-Studio/README.md

 ### Code Adaptations

-1. The base code for this project is from the Code Institute 'Boutique Ado' project
+1. The code for this project was completed according to the Code Institute 'Boutique Ado' project and adjusted for site purpose.

 2. Contact form is based on the Contact Form from the Code Institute Resume Project